Members' Biographical Sketches

 Michael Anthony Mendez is a faculty fellow and associate research scientist at Yale University's School of Forestry and Environmental Studies.
 As the inaugural James & Mary Pinchot Faculty Fellow in Sustainability Studies, he teaches graduate courses on environmental policy and social equity.
 Dr. Mendez investigates through the fields of urban planning, public health, and Science & Technology Studies (STS) how the built environment, policymaking process, and social movements influence sustainability and population health in low-income neighborhoods and communities of color.
 Dr. Mendez has more than a decade of senior-level experience in the public and private sectors which includes working for the California State Legislature as a senior consultant to the Assembly Select Committee on Environmental Justice, lobbyist, vice chair of Sacramento’s Planning Commission, and as the legislative director of agricultural/natural resources and academic/biomedical research for the University of California, Office of the President (UCOP).
 In these positions, he conducted applied research and actively engaged in the policymaking process.
 Since 2013, he has been an affiliated scholar with the Center for Regional Change at the University of California, Davis and the UC Berkeley Center for Global Healthy Cities.
 Most recently, he was appointed to the State Mining and Geology Board (SMGB) for an Environmental Protection/Ecosystems board position.
 He has a Ph.D. from UC Berkeley's Department of City and Regional Planning, with a designated emphasis in Science & Technology Studies (STS) and a graduate degree from the Massachusetts Institute of Technology.

-Richard G. Newell is the President and CEO of Resources for the Future (RFF), an independent nonprofit that improves environmental, energy, and natural resource decisionmaking through rigorous economic research and analysis.
-He has held senior government appointments as the administrator of the US Energy Information Administration and as the senior economist for energy and environment on the President’s Council of Economic Advisers.
-Dr. Newell is an adjunct professor at Duke University, where he was previously the Gendell Professor of Energy and Environmental Economics and Founding Director of its Energy Initiative.
+Richard G. Newell is the president and CEO of Resources for the Future (RFF), an independent nonprofit that improves environmental, energy, and natural resource decisionmaking through rigorous economic research and analysis.
+He has held senior government appointments as the administrator of the U.S. Energy Information Administration and as the senior economist for energy and environment on the President’s Council of Economic Advisers.
+Dr. Newell is an adjunct professor at Duke University, where he was previously the Gendell Professor of Energy and Environmental Economics and founding director of its Energy Initiative.
 He has published widely on the economics of markets and policies for energy and the environment, including issues surrounding global climate change, energy efficiency, and energy innovation.
-He is a research associate of the National Bureau of Economic Research and a member of the National Petroleum Council, advisory boards of the National Academy of Sciences, and several other institutions.
-Dr. Newell holds a PhD from Harvard University and an MPA from Princeton's Woodrow Wilson School of Public and International Affairs.
+Dr. Newell is a research associate of the National Bureau of Economic Research and a member of the National Petroleum Council.
+Recently he served as Co-Chair for the National Academies’ Committee on Assessing Approaches to Updating the Social Cost of Carbon.
+He holds a B.S. and B.A. from Rutgers University, a M.P.A. from Princeton's Woodrow Wilson School of Public and International Affairs and a Ph.D. from Harvard University

 Mary D. Nichols is chair of the California Air Resources Board, a post she has held since 2007.
 She also served as chair of the Air Resources Board from 1979-1983.
 Nichols has devoted her entire career in public and nonprofit service to improving the environment and public health.
 In addition to her work at the Air Resources Board, she has served as Assistant Administrator for the U.S. Environmental Protection Agency's Air and Radiation program under President Clinton, Secretary for California's Resources Agency from 1999 to 2003 and director of the Institute of the Environment at the University of California, Los Angeles.
 Her priorities as Chair include moving ahead on the state's landmark climate change program (AB 32), steering the Board through numerous efforts to curb diesel pollution at ports and continuing to pass regulations aimed at providing cleaner air for Southern California and the San Joaquin Valley.
 She values innovation, partnerships and common-sense approaches to addressing the state's air issues.
 She earned her B.A. from Cornell University and her J.D. from Yale University School of Law.